As seen in:

 How to find the right achievements to put on a resume for event coordinators?
 Check out this guide: How to Put Achievements on a Resume—Complete Guide (30+ Examples)

-The education section—a waste of space, like a venue without a properly planned table arrangement, right?
+Like a venue without a properly planned table arrangement, the education section takes up unnecessary space.

 Here’s how to include a completed degree: